ojalaw/INTOL-MP1/README.md

 # INTOL

 INTOL is a site that provides intelligence solutions for customers.
 There is an initial focus on 3 different capabilities, Imagery intelligence, Geospatial Intelligence and Open Source Intelligence.
-These types of intelligence are relatively unknown but with the right exposure, could be hugely beneficial to business/individuals condicting activities in a vulnerable area ir region.
+These types of intelligence are relatively unknown but with the right exposure, could be hugely beneficial to business/individuals condicting activities in a vulnerable area/region.
 The website sheds light on what the different types of intelligence are, the products that can be created and the training that respective analysts go through to be qualified.

-This is Milestone Project 1 for Code Institute's Diploma in Web Application Development course.
+This is Milestone Project 1 for a Level 5 Diploma in Web Application Development.
 This website features five pages and is built using technologies that I have learnt since staring the course including HTML and CSS and also contains Javascript.

 ![alt text](README-images/mockup.png "Optional title")